danielkirwa/COVID-19KENYA/README.md.txt

 ###### Home page
 This page comprise of all the total tally in numbers and also chart visualization.
 A general representation of data

+###### Health guide page
+This page provide basic health precoution on how to prevent the spread of covid-19